InfluxCommunity/WeatherForecasting/README.md

 ### Plugin & Triggers

 A plugin is a Python file containing a callback function with a specific signature that corresponds to the trigger type.
 The trigger defines and configures the plugin including providing any optional information using `--trigger-arguments` option.
-One or more trigger can be setup to run simultaneously either synchnorously (default behavior) or asynchnorously.
+One or more trigger can be setup to run simultaneously either synchronously (default behavior) or asynchronously.
 Triggers can also be disabled or deleted.

 #### Install Python dependencies (optional)

-InfluxDB 3 provides a virtual enviornment for running python processing engine plugins.
+InfluxDB 3 provides a virtual environment for running python processing engine plugins.
 Those plugins are often dependent on python packages such as those from PyPy.
 They can be installed using influxdb3 cli for example `influxdb3 install package pandas --token YOUR_TOKEN_STRING'.

 **Install Python Packages**
 ```sh